Nerotek01/BedWars/README.md

 BedWars is not a collection of loosely coupled plugins held together by third‑party dependencies.
 It is a single, monolithic solution engineered from the ground up for networks that cannot afford downtime, performance regressions, or incomplete gameplay.

 ### The Only Plugin That Truly Unifies Everything
-Every feature you need — from deposit chests and generator splitting to a fully‑fledged competitive ranked system — lives inside **one JAR**.
+Every feature you need — from deposit chests and generator splitting, to a fully‑fledged competitive ranked system, to a complete cosmetics suite, match replay engine, and anti‑AFK management — lives inside **one JAR**.
 You never install extra add‑ons, you never pay for separate modules, and you are never left debugging version incompatibilities between half a dozen plugins.
-BedWars ships with **30+ built‑in add‑ons** that share the same configuration system, database layer, and event bus.
+BedWars ships with **33+ built‑in add‑ons** that share the same configuration system, database layer, and event bus.
 When you enable an add‑on it works instantly; when you disable it, it consumes zero CPU.

 ### Built for Networks, Not Just Single Servers
 BedWars was designed for large, multi‑server deployments from day one.
 It includes its own **BedWarsProxy** companion plugin that runs on BungeeCord or Velocity.
 The proxy plugin handles lobby connections, global queues, matchmaking, and automatic server scaling without external scripts.
 The game servers and the proxy communicate over a stable, low‑latency socket layer.
 This architecture has been battle‑tested with **2 000+ concurrent players** while maintaining a solid 20 TPS on every game server.